felippe-regazio/plume-css/developing.md

 # plume.config.js

 Plume is compiled using Gulp.
-Is minified, vendor autoprefixed, and scoped at compile time.
+Is minified, vendor auto-prefixed, and scoped at compile time.
 You can use the file `plume.config.js` to recompile plume with different configurations.
 The file contains:

 ```js
 module.exports = {